UNT-CAS-ITS/REQUIREMENTS.json/README.md

 # Usage

 Just put the code from `requirements.ps1` at the top of your script and make a `REQUIREMENTS.json` file.
+Alternatively, you could pull the code directly from GitHub ...

 ## Pull from GitHub